Wombosvideo/tw-animate-css/docs/animations/accordion.md

 ## Setting content height

-Until browser support for [`interpolate-size`][MDN_Interpolate_Size] is more widespread, a CSS variable is used to define the full height of the accordion content.
+Until browser support for [`interpolate-size: allow-keywords`][MDN_Interpolate_Size] is more widespread, a CSS variable is used to define the full height of the accordion content.
 You can set one of the following variables to the accordion content to set the height:

 - `--radix-accordion-content-height` as in the [Radix documentation][Radix_Docs]
 - `--bits-accordion-content-height` as in the [BitsUI documentation][Bits_Docs]